DmxLarchey/Kruskal-AlmostFull/README.md

 The library deals with both versions `af R : Prop` or `af R : Type` in a _generic way_, using the _same code base_.
-Indeed, in `Ltac` language, identical proof scripts can accomodate with the two variants `Prop` vs `Type` in a uniform way.
+Indeed, in `Ltac` language, identical proof scripts can accommodate with the two variants `Prop` vs `Type` in a uniform way.
-The actual Coq lambda-terms produced by these scripts differ however but these terms are here computer generated exclusivelly by `Ltac` proof scripts.
+The actual Coq lambda-terms produced by these scripts differ however but these terms are here computer generated exclusively by `Ltac` proof scripts.

 To deal with the `Prop` vs `Type` choice, we define a _notation_ `Base` which is either `Base := Prop` or `Base := Type` and, consistently